ib619/VICI_SYNTH/README.md

 ## CAN Communication Decisions
 The two CAN messaging formats were explored:

-### 1. 8-byte sequence {note1, note2, note3, note4, octave, 0, 0, 0}
+### 1. 8-byte sequence: {note1, note2, note3, note4, octave, 0, 0, 0}
 This message format allow passing multiple note information in one message, which makes decoding easy and less time consuming.
-The downside of this format is that it does not scale well with multiple keyboards.
+The downside of this format is that it does not scale well with multiple keyboards, requiring each keyboard to use its own can ID.

+### 2. 8-byte sequence: {P/R, note, octave, 0, 0, 0, 0, 0}
+This message format has an advantage of supporting multiple keyboards without overcomplicating the message id recognition.
+However it adds more complexity to the decode logic and increaces the overall amount of messages going through the system.

+The system at its current state uses the second messaging format.
+The keyboard module configures as a sender/receiver in the setup via the handshake function.

+### Handshake
+The system would be configured as a receiver if it has either both or neither side attached on the startup.
+In case there is only one side attached, it will be configured as the sender.
+This way, the keyboard which is powered first will automatically become the receiver, and the ones attached afterwards will become the senders.

+Also, under the restriction of 3 keyboards for team, this handshake allows to connect and power all 3 keyboards simultaneously.
+In this case, the middle one will become the receiver and the sides become the senders.